 TeamTNT is a cybercrime group believed to have gone live in April this year.
 The group functions by scanning the internet for Docker systems with vulnerable management APIs that are not passworded.

-Cado Security stated that TeamTNT tactics are not different from other cybercrime groups in existence.
-The security outfit disclosed that TeamTNT’s crypto-mining malware is a replica of another worm designed by Kinsing to compromise Alibaba Cloud Security tools.
+Cado Security stated that TeamTNT tactics are no different from other cybercrime groups in existence.
+The security outfit disclosed that TeamTNT’s crypto-mining malware is a replica of another worm designed by Kinsing to compromise Alibaba’s Cloud Security tools.